-The first Originator to make the cut is home-grown kids’ apparel brand, Oeteo (Ee-Tay-O), the brainchild and passion project of 37-year-old mother of four, Joanne Lin-Teo.
-She is equally as comfortable managing the busy school-and-play schedules of her four children – three girls aged nine, eight, five years old and a four year old boy – as much as the work demands of her other baby, Oeteo.
+The first Originator to make the cut is home-grown kids’ apparel brand, Oeteo (Ee-Teh-Yoh), the brainchild and passion project of 37-year-old mother of four, Joanne Lin-Teo.
+She is equally as comfortable managing the busy school-and-play schedules of her 4 children – 3 girls aged 9, 8, 5 years old and a 4 year old boy – as much as the work demands of her other baby, Oeteo.

-You chose to be a stay-home mum when the kids came along.
-Why the decision to be a working mum, especially since your children are still young?
+1. You chose to be a stay-home mum when the kids came along.
+Why the decision to eb a working mum, especially since your children are still young?

 I started staying home full time when my gynaecologist instructed me to be on bed rest during the first trimester of my pregnancy.
 So I left my previous job as an interest rates swap broker, leaving the finance industry and only joined my husband’s family business in garment manufacturing after my first child was born.